-We can all get carried away, and we can all veer off the path to glory so sometimes it is useful to think about what the ‘other guys’ are doing, you know, the ones who seem to be hitting their target.
+We can all get carried away, and we can all veer off the path to success so sometimes it is useful to think about what the ‘other guys’ are doing, you know, the ones who seem to be hitting their target.
+While it can be difficult to replicate what our idols DO, here is a list of things that successful riders DON’T do – sometimes these can be easier to implement…

 1. They don’t worry about things they cannot control